apkatsikas/subcordant/README.md

 * -stream-from flag, defaults to stream, but you can also stream from disk (if the bot has access to same file system as the subsonic instance)
 * Auto determine audio channel ID

-## Scenarios to test
-* Stream from subsonic is slower than reading the file from ffmpeg

 ### Pre-requisites
 * Install ffmpeg
 * Create Discord bot